-Most, if not all, wild edible foods are packed full of vitamins and minerals that far surpass any cultivated varieties of fruit and vegetables.
-We often pay a high cost for vitamins, minerals and superfoods from around the world, yet most of us don’t realise that nature’s superfood is brimming on our doorstep without ever having to spend a penny.
+Most, if not all, wild edible foods are packed full of vitamins and minerals outranking cultivated varieties of fruit and vegetables by a long stretch.
+It’s funny that we often pay a high price for vitamins, minerals and superfoods from around the world, yet most of us don’t realise that nature’s superfood is brimming on our doorstep without ever having to spend a penny.
 People often find that they need to consume much smaller amounts of wild food than they would compared to regular commercially grown alternatives.
 One reason for this is the fact that the nutritional content is so high.

 Finding out what’s available in your locality

 I’ve posted information about 12 of my favourite wild foods below.
-If you are about to embark on an exploration of foraging, I would highly recommend finding a good book on the subject, or if possible attending a workshop or course.
-Nothing beats the guidance from a local foraging enthusiast who can show you a myriad of delicious free goodies in your own area.
-The internet is full of images and information if you would like to learn about individual species.
+If you are about to start foraging for the first time, I would highly recommend finding a good book on the subject, or if possible attending a workshop or course.
+Guidance from a local foraging enthusiast can show you a myriad of delicious free goodies in your own area.
 Make sure you know what you are eating and if in doubt, don’t eat it.
 Whilst there are so many amazing foods in nature well worth of our respectful attention, there are also poisonous plants out there.
 Plenty of species are familiar to most of us, such as nettles, blackberries and dandelions – these are a great place to start.

 There is also a wide variety of flavours to excite the taste buds.
 The important thing is to explore.
 Some foods are better eaten raw, whilst others bring out the gourmet element when cooked as part of a dish.

-With the highest respect for nature and sustainability, I recommend the following guidelines when foraging:
+With respect for nature and sustainability, I recommend the following guidelines when foraging:

 - Only pick the species that are growing in abundance and only the amount that you require.
 Foraging ceases to be sustainable when people start stripping areas bare.
 Different countries have their own foraging laws, if you are concerned about this, then do a web search for your own area.
 In the UK for example, the 1981 Wildlife and Countryside Act determined it illegal to uproot any wild plant without the permission of the owner or occupier of the land and that it is also illegal to pick, uproot, collect the seed from, or sell any particularly rare or vulnerable species.